 With IBM Cloud Video, video content streams via IBM servers, which are located worldwide and provide good performance.

 IBM Cloud Video’s Enterprise plans support monetization via subscriptions.
 Also, an API enables advertising integration.
 However, this access is only available on IBM Cloud Video’s most expensive, high-end plans.

 Media/Enterprise plans (the most expensive) on IBM Cloud Video include a “Channel API.”
 This provides full programmatic access to the platform via a RESTful API.

 The IBM Cloud Video business spans a few main segments.
 Basic plans target small and medium-scale streamers.
 These plans have no bitrate or resolution caps and offer varied functionality for $99 to $999 per month.

 Enterprise plans add additional features, including OTT features.
 These include the Streaming Manager online video platform.
 However, all customized plans do incur additional costs.

 JW Player Live

-JW Player is most well-known for their popular video player.
+JW Player is most well-known for its popular video player.
 However, they recently launched a live streaming service as well.
 While capable, this platform may not be suitable for OTT media broadcasting.

 JW Player delivers content via its internal network of servers, rather than via a CDN.